YaliZhang98/mGPS/README.md

 Each data set used in the analysis has its own folder here.
 Each dataset has a `{dataset}_make.R` file for finding Geographically Informative Taxa and generating predictions using `mGPS` and cross validation the results are saved to the corresponding `outputs` folder.
 There is also a `{dataset}_plots.Rmd` file for each dataset in the analysis which when knit produces plots and tables found in the manuscript.

 Each `make` and `plots` file for the corresponding datasets should be run in turn to reproduce the full analysis.
 After cloning the repo the `plots` files can be run without first running the corresponding `make` file as the predictions are stored in this repo.

+AMR analysis part is described in the `Metasub/Scripts/AMR` part.

 ## Dependencies